-Floriane has been a member of the ACSS since 2018 and a Certified Sanction Specialist since 2020.
+Tristan has been a member of the ACSS since 2019 and is currently studying to become a Certified Sanctions Specialist.

 Partner of the Forensic & Financial Crime team Deloitte Maarten Rijssenbeek is a partner of the Forensic & Financial Crime team of Deloitte in The Netherlands.
 Before he joined Deloitte, he worked as a public prosecutor and as a deputy advocate general for more than ten years.
 Maarten started his career as a corporate and criminal defence attorney.

 Maarten focuses on assisting clients with financial crime challenges.
 He participates in and drives the wider debate on bringing the (inter)national financial crime framework to the next maturity level, e.g. facilitating public/private and private/private cooperation.